Teachers, Educators and Stage Co-ordinators,

 As an incursion provider, Fairy Poppilina is able to relate to any unit of study by providing appropriate stories and follow up discussion.
 To date, some of the units she has catered for include:

-In this session, your students will receive a ‘fairytale daisy chain’ with all the elements contained in a fairytale and elucidation of same.
+In this session, students learn the key elements that define the fairytale.
 This is followed by the performance of a RESOLVED performance of Goldilocks [with a letter writing activity].
 Then, the children will be taught the differences between a fairytale and a folktale culminating in the storytelling performance of The Gingerbread Man.

 For this unit of study, Fairy Poppilina highlights the difference between truly KNOWING your sense of belonging and LEARNING where you belong.
 This is first discussed followed by the presentation of two stories:Dogs Don’t Do Ballet by Anna Kemp and Thelma The Unicorn by Aaron Blabey.